Skip to main content

 In 2021, the Trust reached another milestone by adding breast cancer coverage for all firefighters.
 This decision helps promote inclusivity in Colorado’s fire service by recognizing the percentage of female firefighters have increased in the industry from 2% to 7%.
 To learn more, click the link in the side menu.

 In 2022, the Trust added thyroid cancer to its list of covered cancers.
+In 2024, that list expanded again with the addition of lung as a covered cancer.
 For more information, click the link in the side menu.

 Advantages For Firefighters